Discreet Psychological Expertise

 Ongoing Professional Development

-Counseling is committed to continuous reflection and professional growth.
+My expertise is committed to continuous reflection and professional growth.
 Knowledge, literature, and open questions are systematically documented, organized, and reviewed.
 This ensures the integration of new insights, provides context, and supports a holistic and interconnected practice of continuing education.
 My personal development is grounded in the principle of continuous improvement (Kaizen).
-Should new scientific or societal insights prove too fundamental to be integrated within a process of gradual adaptation, they must be carefully examined internally and outside of ongoing counseling work, and contrasted with established practices.
+Should new scientific or societal insights prove too fundamental to be integrated within a process of gradual adaptation, they must be carefully examined internally and outside of ongoing work, and contrasted with established practices.
 A transition may only occur once the new foundation has proven to be both robust and sustainably beneficial.
 In this way, change is realized gently, responsibly, and always in service of those who place their trust in me.

 Impressum (German) | Impressum (English translation) | Datenschutzerklärung (Privacy Policy, German) | Privacy Policy (English translation) | Contact